Article By: Leanne Ridgeway

 Doug: It was pretty intense writing this album… when it started coming together it all fell into place.
 Spent the past year shitting riffs into a laptop everyday, sharing them with band, listening to riffs in the van, rehearsal, at home… Pretty much every time we were together this year was focusing on writing. and we really focused as a band making this a catchy album.
 It’s a group effort and we wanted hooks, we wanted big melody and big riffs.
 Hopefully people will enjoy it.

-RIFF RELEVANT (Leanne): I’ve listened to Equilibrium more than a few times, and as with every Gozu release so far, the new record is proving a further evolution in Gozu’s sound.
-I recall with Revival you had some unavoidable situations during writing sessions (Gaff’s back surgery, among other things.)
-Did you have different opportunities or take a new approach to writing this time?
+RIFF RELEVANT: I’ve listened to Equilibrium more than a few times and, as with every Gozu release so far, the new record is proving a further evolution in Gozu’s sound.
+I recall with ‘Revival’ you had some unavoidable situations during writing sessions (Gaff’s back surgery, among other things.)
+Did you have different opportunities or take a new approach to write this time?

 Gaff: For me, dealing with my dad passing away in June, if I did not have the chance to write about how I was feeling, things would have spiraled quite easily out of control.
 The boys were there for me.
 Doug came to my Dad’s wake, which my whole family loved him for that.
 He has met most of them from being at my kids’ birthday parties, but him driving six hours shows why we write so well together.

 It was the first time we set down and literally went over each part of the songs.
 I would ask him to come up with a bridge or chorus and he would do the same for me.
 Then we record it and send to Joe and Hubbs.
 It was, for me, the smoothest writing experience I have had.
 The songs are much bigger this time and the choruses are the best we have ever penned.